sphinx-doc/sphinx/doc/ext/appapi.rst

       Added the support for keyword arguments giving visit functions.

 .. method:: Sphinx.add_directive(name, func, content, arguments, **options)
+            Sphinx.add_directive(name, directiveclass)

-   Register a Docutils directive.  *name* must be the prospective directive name, *func* the directive function for details about the signature and return value.  *content*, *arguments* and *options* are set as attributes on the function and determine whether the directive has content, arguments and options, respectively.
+   Register a Docutils directive.  *name* must be the prospective directive name.
+There are two possible ways to write a directive:

+   * In the docutils 0.4 style, *func* is the directive function.  *content*, *arguments* and *options* are set as attributes on the function and determine whether the directive has content, arguments and options, respectively.
 For their exact meaning, please consult the Docutils documentation.

+   * In the docutils 0.5 style, *directiveclass* is the directive class.
+It must already have attributes named *has_content*, *required_arguments*, *optional_arguments*, *final_argument_whitespace* and *option_spec* that correspond to the options for the function way.

+     The directive class normally must inherit from the class ``docutils.parsers.rst.Directive``.
+When writing a directive for usage in a Sphinx extension, you inherit from ``sphinx.util.compat.Directive`` instead which does the right thing even on docutils 0.4 (which doesn't support directive classes otherwise).

    For example, the (already existing) :dir:`literalinclude` directive would be added like this::